connorslagle/homes-like-this/README.md

     <img src="images/cm_holdout_new.png" width='450'/>
 </p>

-In the confusion matrices above, the values shown are normalized counts **by true value (vertical axis)**.
+In the confusion matrices above, the values shown are normalized counts **by true value**.
 If you focus your attention to the diagonal, you can see Lakewood was predicted with the most accuract in both test and holdout datasets.
 However, Wesminster is not far behind.

-To get a better understanding of how my model performed, I tested the performance with the [Mathiews Correlation Coefficient (MCC)](https://en.wikipedia.org/wiki/Matthews_correlation_coefficient).
+To get a better understanding of how my model performed, I tested the performance with the [Matthews Correlation Coefficient (MCC)](https://en.wikipedia.org/wiki/Matthews_correlation_coefficient).

 <p align="center">
     <img src="images/mcc.svg" width='600'/>
 </p>

 The MCC ranges from [-1, 1], +1 being a perfect prediction, -1 a completely opposite prediction.
-Our value: **0.05**, slightly worse than random guessing.
+Our value: **0.05**, slightly better than random guessing.

-As can be seen, maybe NB is not the best approach for this classification problem - although futher sorting of the images (indoor/outdoor) might help.
+As can be seen, maybe NB is not the best approach for this classification problem - although futher sorting of the images (indoor/outdoor) might help, as well as directly addressing the lack of balance of classes.

 # Conclusion